 As a young child in the early nineteen-sixties, I was raised in the beach cities of Torrance, Redondo Beach and Palos Verdes, California.
-I sometimes live these memories in my dreams and regard them as, "My Sea Hunt Days"; when all of us side-walk surfers in Southern California remember exactly where and what we were doing when it was first discovered there really was a scuba diver cop.
+I sometimes live these memories in my dreams and regard them as, "My Sea Hunt Days"; when all of us side-walk surfers in Southern California remember exactly where and what we were doing when it was first discovered there really was a scuba diver cop who protected us while we were at the beach.
 Anyway, nothing could have prepared me emotionally for my family’s decision to move to Southern Utah’s Mormon society in my mid-teens.

 Leaders within Mormonism's Melchizedek Priesthood knew, unlike my mother, I was not indoctrinated into this faith from birth other than through baptism at eight years old.
 Both my mother's parents were Mormon, but my father was a non-practicing Catholic.
 He cooperated and sent me through Mormonism’s dogmatic rigor out of his love for my mother, but neither of us ever accepted Mormonism's teachings.
 Therefore, my father and anyone who questioned church dogma, in addition to our non-conforming lifestyles, had a huge negative impact on Mormonism’s penchant for indoctrination; and they knew it!